jharwell/libra/docs/index.rst

 - Providing plumbing to aid in debugging; e.g., through various sanitizers.

 - Providing plumbing for easily configuring Cmake's (really CPack's) packaging capabilities.
-See

 - Handling populating a source file of your choosing so that your software can accurately report the project version when run/loaded.
-This supports DRY of the project version.

 - Providing plumbing for simple installation needs for {headers, binaries, libraries} via globs.

-- Providing a nice summary of the exact configuration options set to make debugging strange configuration problems much easier.

 See :ref:`usage/configure-time` for details.